-With the implementation of proposed Measure WR-4, continued sandbox flushing would have minor to no adverse effects on Project geology and soils.
+With the implementation of proposed Measure WR-4, continued sandbox flushing may have minor, local, and short-term (seasonal) adverse effects on Project geology and soils.
 ENTRIX (2002, 2009) evaluated sandbox flushing activities between 1997 and 2009 and found no significant effects on channel conditions downstream of Fairview Dam when flushing activities were conducted at flows greater than 350 cfs.
 However, proposed Measure WR-4 would extend the current flushing condition and includes additional provisions to allow flushing activities at flows less than 350 cfs between July 1 and February 15, which is outside the rainbow trout spawning period.
 Flushing activities at flows less than 350 cfs may have minor, local, short-term effects on sediment transport because sediment from the sandbox may be deposited between higher flow events (i.e., flows greater than 350 cfs).
 Discussion of the current flushing regime and changes described in proposed Measure WR-4 are discussed in more detail below.